 Unmask the Myths About Vaginal Dryness

-A woman stands in the feminine-product aisle at the store—eyes shifting nervously from the Kotex to the K-Y Jelly.
-She wants to pick up the K-Y, but she doesn’t want anyone, including the checkout guy, to know about “her” problem (whisper—it’s vaginal dryness).
+You're standing in the feminine-product aisle at the store—eyes shifting nervously from the Kotex to the K-Y Jelly.
+You want to pick up the K-Y, but you don't want anyone, including the checkout guy, to know about "your" problem (whisper—it’s vaginal dryness).

-The myth is that this problem is hers alone.
-The marvel is that there’s lots she can do about it.
+The myth is that this problem is yours alone.
+What's marvelous is that there’s lots you can do about it.

 MYTH: Other women aren’t having this problem.

 If you’re dealing with vaginal dryness, the first thing you should know is that you’re not alone.
 The discomfort, sometimes accompanied by soreness, itching or burning sensations (especially during or after intercourse), is, unfortunately, a common condition.

 Nearly half of all women over 40 experience vaginal dryness, and that number grows when you add in younger women who have recently had a baby.
 Lower estrogen levels are generally to blame.
 Estrogen keeps the vagina healthy by promoting blood flow and ensuring that its cells are plump and oxygenated.
 When estrogen decreases, and that blood flow is not as robust as it once was, cells shrink, the vagina sometimes shrinks, and dryness occurs.

 MYTH: There's nothing I can do about it.